 Customers love the low-effort ease of text confirmation for appointment reminders.
 Research indicates it takes the average person 90 minutes to respond to a phone call, but only 90 seconds to respond to a text message.
 Technicians with mobile can text clients on their way to a job to reduce wasted time waiting around.
 Texting updates in real-time when there’s a delay or change of plan respects everyone’s time and improves both efficiency and morale.

 Using GPS plus mobile you can pinpoint the location of every technician on their way to a job, in real-time.
 It’s not just monitoring your fleet or individual technicians, it’s about gaining visibility into actual routes taken to optimize your scheduling.
 If there’s a problem or scheduling change, decisions can be made faster to minimize disruption and still get through every job on the schedule.
 Plus driving directions direct to mobile means no more wrong turns or quick detours away from the job.

 It’s no longer an admin task in the office.
-With a few clicks, technicians can generate reports and email customers from their mobile.
-Get faster reconciliation when your technician automates an invoice from work completed on the job – before the van pulls away.
+With a few clicks, technicians can generate reports and email customers from their mobile devices.
+Get faster reconciliation when your technician automates a plumbing quote or invoice from work completed on the job – before the van pulls away.